Florida sales tax guide

 For more information, see Fla.
 Stat.§212.0596(2)(j) and Sales and Use Tax on Trade Show and Convention Exhibitors.

 Sales tax nexus can linger even after a retailer ceases the activities that caused it to be “engaged in business” in the state.
 This is known as trailing nexus.
-Florida does not have an explicitly defined trailing nexus policy as of November 2018.
+As of March 2019, Florida does not have an explicitly defined trailing nexus policy.

 Fulfillment by Amazon (FBA)

 If you’re an active Amazon seller and you use Fulfillment by Amazon (FBA), you need to know where your inventory is stored and if its presence in a state will trigger nexus.
-The Avalara TrustFile FBA Inventory Report can help demystify FBA shipping and storage patterns.
+Avalara TrustFile includes an FBA inventory report to help demystify FBA shipping and storage patterns.
 FBA sellers can also download an Inventory Event Detail Report from Amazon Seller Central to identify inventory stored in Florida.

 If you sell taxable goods to Florida residents and have inventory stored in the state, you likely have nexus and an obligation to collect and remit tax.
-We recommend you work with a tax professional to determine whether you have Florida nexus.
-The team at Avalara Professional Services can help get you started.
+To begin to understand your unique nexus obligations, check out our free economic nexus tool or consult with a trusted tax advisor.

 Sourcing sales tax in Florida: which rate to collect